 A classic rock song from Boston’s debut album of the same name.
 Little did they know this would garner them as much success as it did, to the point where it’s now a quintessential rock radio track.
 It took songwriter Tom Scholz five years to complete the song, which details the idea of how music can reconnect you to a loved one who has passed away.
 It was also famously used as part of the video game series Rocksmith.

-While there is certainly a lot of electric guitar work throughout the song, the primary arpeggiated motif, which is simply outlining some open chords, is played using a 12 string guitar.
+While there is certainly a lot of electric guitar work throughout the song, the primary arpeggiated motif which simply outlines some open chords, is played using a 12-string guitar.
 You will want to use a pick for this to ensure it has that same signature twang to it.

 Mr. Tambourine Man by The Byrds